n0shake/Public-APIs/README.md

 - [Rovi](https://developers.rovicorp.com/) - Access to Metadata, search capabilities and recommendations.
 - [Setlist.fm](http://api.setlist.fm/docs/index.html) - The setlist.fm API has been designed to give you easy access to setlist data in order to build fancy websites and other applications.
-- [Shuffler.fm](http://developers.shuffler.fm/) - Recommends you artists and sites to subscribe.
-Ruby and Javascript wrappers available.
 - [TuneFind](http://www.tunefind.com/api) - Allows developers to enhance their services with song, show, and movie data from TuneFind.

 ### Music Identification